aita-lab-dev/aita-lab-dev.github.io/_pages/1-member.md

 layout: page
 title: Member
 permalink: /member/
-image: 220908_2.jpg
+image:
-description: Members, alumni and collaborators of the Network Science Lab at the Catholic University of Korea
+description: Members, alumni and collaborators of the AI Technology and Application Research Lab at the FPT University, Ho Chi Minh Campus
 ---